damianhakert/damianhakert.github.io/source/handbook/questions/index.md

 1. Which are the services that GitLab offers?

-1. In your own words, explain what a SaaS software is:
+1. Can explain what a SaaS software is in your own words?

 1. Why does dev.GitLab.org exist and what is the difference between it and GitLab.com?